MicrosoftDocs/Viva/Viva/solutions/department-alignment-dashboard.md

 **Objective of this meeting:** The purpose of this activity is to gather a cross section of departments, divisions, or teams to share progress and ensure alignment and awareness of dependencies to help drive successful completion of their respective work.

-Organizations can be complex, and bringing together cross functional groups on a regular basis to share their OKRs helps drive clarity, surface dependencies, and allow for real time adjustments.
+Organizations can be complex, and bringing together cross functional groups regularly to share their OKRs helps drive clarity, surface dependencies, and allow for real time adjustments.

-In the real world, likely outcomes could be: two groups working on very similar projects (which could be combined), marketing getting ready to announce key features (but product isn’t ready to release them), delays to key projects being surfaced (with others jumping in to help), or team members simply saying “Wow, that’s the first I’ve heard of that new feature/topic/win” (how cool!).
+In the real world, likely outcomes could be: two groups working on similar projects (which could be combined), marketing getting ready to announce key features (but product isn’t ready to release them), delays to key projects being surfaced (with others jumping in to help), or team members simply saying “Wow, that’s the first I’ve heard of that new feature/topic/win” (how cool!).

-Surfacing these issues in a cross-department meeting involving OKRs will save time, energy, and money, and prevents teams planning in a silo and either not sharing outcomes at all or only sharing at the end when it's too late to course correct.
+Surfacing these issues in a cross-department meeting involving OKRs save time, energy, and money, and prevents teams planning in a silo and either not sharing outcomes at all or only sharing at the end when it's too late to course correct.

 While communicating across teams is always key, this is often most important as you roll out OKRs more broadly in your organization and are driving cascaded / multi-tier OKR programs as additional teams are added and begin adopting Viva Goals.